tommyettinger/axhash/REBUTTAL.md

 ~~More results can be found in the [collisions folder](https://github.com/Nicoshev/rapidhash/tree/master/collisions)~~ (Not in this repo, in the rapidhash one.)

-(The actual data for axhash will be in README.md soon.)
+(The actual data for axhash is in README.md.)